Crown Castle Inc. (NYSE:CCI) insiders sold US$3.7m worth of stock, possibly signalling a downtrend

 There haven't been any insider transactions in the last three months -- that doesn't mean much.
 It's great to see high levels of insider ownership, but looking back over the last year, we don't gain confidence from the Crown Castle insiders selling.
 So these insider transactions can help us build a thesis about the stock, but it's also worthwhile knowing the risks facing this company.
 Every company has risks, and we've spotted 2 warning signs for Crown Castle (of which 1 shouldn't be ignored!) you should know about.

 Of course Crown Castle may not be the best stock to buy.
-So you may wish to see this free collection of other companies that have high ROE and low debt.
+So you may wish to see this free collection of high quality companies.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.